cwensel/cascading.multitool/README.txt

 Building

- This release requires at least Cascading 1.0.7 built for your version of Hadoop.
-See the project site for downloads.
+ This release requires at least Cascading 1.2.x and will pull all dependencies from the relevant maven repos, including conjars.org.

  To build a jar,

- > ant -Dcascading.home=... -Dhadoop.home=... jar
+ > ant retrieve jar

  To test,

- > ant -Dcascading.home=... -Dhadoop.home=... test
+ > ant test

- where "..." is the install path of each of the dependencies.

- Optionally, a build.properties file can be created in the project root that defines the *.home properties above.

 Using